dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 ```

 If using TinyGo, compile as shown below and set the spec metadata field named
-"url" to the location of the output (ex "file://example.wasm"):
+"url" to the location of the output (for example, `file://example.wasm`):

 ```bash
 tinygo build -o example.wasm -scheduler=none --no-debug -target=wasi example.go